plhurtado/Coding-Methodology/README.md

 Picture management:
   * Creation
   * Rotation
-  * Hide message in the picture code
+  * Hide message in the picture's code